Travel Has No Downside

 I talk about Belgians often in my posts and this is no exception.
 They could have so much fun doing anything!
 Laughter was made for them.

 Some people from our work were visiting Belgium from South Africa.
-There were so many fun places to go to and this was no exception.
+There were so many fun places to go to; this was no exception.

 It was midday and drizzling, as usual, as Belgium has a lot of rain.
 Worse than the UK, I think.